ranjitpatra/TestCodeLab/NodeJs Coding gridelines.md

 ### 80 characters per line

 Limit your lines to 80 characters.
-Yes, screens have gotten much bigger over the last few years, but your brain has not.
-Use the additional room for split screen, your editor supports that, right?
+Yes, screens have gotten much bigger over the last few years, but our brain has not.
+JSHINT and JSLINT will give you warning if any line has more than 80 charecters.

 ### Use single quotes